lukewebdev/para-smars/README.md

 Ideally, we could improve this so that one may simply choose their battery selection, and width/height etc and the robot model will generate itself.

 To try out defaults, simply open SMARS_LCV.scad  in openscad and hit F5.

+Currently there is some clutter we need to clean up and some unused files.